ChatScript/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Engine.md

 Heap memory allocated by `AllocateHeap` lasts for the duration of the volley and is not explicitly deallocated.
 So conceivably some heap memory is free but hasn't been freed until the end of the volley.

-Fact memory is consumed by `CreateFact` and lasts for the duration of the volley.
+Fact memory is consumed by `CreateFact` or various JSON assignment statements and lasts for the duration of the volley.

 But CS supports planning, which means backtracking, which means memory is really not free along the way because the system might revert things back to some earlier state.